Austria's Hallstatt hit by major fire | DW | 30.11.2019

 A firefighter was injured while responding to the fire, but the residents got away safely.
 Eight fire trucks and 109 firefighters were reportedly on hand to tackle the blaze.

-The fire broke out at about 3:30 a.m. local time (0230 GMT/UTC).
+The fire broke out at about 3:30 a.m. local time (0230 UTC).
 The cause was still being investigated.

 Attractive setting

-Hallstatt is one of Austria's most popular tourist destinations, with more than a million visitors each year, particularly from Asia.
+Hallstatt is one of Austria's most popular tourist destinations, with more than 1 million visitors each year, particularly from Asia.
 On some days, up to 10,000 people visit the town.

-Fewer than 800 permanent residents live in the town, nestled between mountains and water.
-The idyllic town is the site of the world's oldest salt mine and has developed an international following for its picturesque half-timbered houses and idyllic setting.
+Fewer than 800 permanent residents live in Hallstatt, which is nestled between mountains and water.
+The scenic town is the site of the world's oldest salt mine and has developed an international following for its picturesque half-timbered houses and idyllic setting.

 The town mayor warned tourists not to visit in the aftermath of the fire to allow the investigation and cleanup to proceed without interference.
 The road into Hallstatt remained closed to vehicle and pedestrian traffic, the Austrian daily Der Standard reported.